17 days/ 16 nights

 Day 5.
 Yekaterinburg

 Yekaterinburg city tour.
-Russia. oday enjoy a morning tour of Yekaterinburg with your local guide.
+Russia.
+Today enjoy a morning tour of Yekaterinburg with your local guide.
 Listen to local stories and legends as you travel along its central streets gazing upon Soviet-era constructivist architecture such as the Central Post Office.
 See statues of Yekaterinburg’s founders and communist leaders.
 Visit the impressive Church of Spilled Blood built on the site where the Romanovs’ were murdered.
 From the Hill of Ascension enjoy views of the city and the large City Pond formed by the Iset River.
 Pay homage at the sorrowful Afghanistan memorial on Red Army Square and admire the gorgeous villas of Urals 19th century “gold merchants”.
 The tour also includes a visit to one of the local museums.
 Free afternoon.

 Day 6.
 Yekaterinburg